Supercars coy on Qatar GP demo plan

 The engagement would be potentially lucrative for Supercars and the teams, but of little obvious benefit to the event, especially as the Aussie V8s have a chequered history of attraction in the Middle East.

-Supercars rounds at Bahrain’s Sakir circuit and Yas Marina were expensive flops for the tracks.
+Supercars rounds at Bahrain’s Sakhir circuit and Yas Marina were expensive flops for the tracks.

 A more logical link, scheduling aside, would be with the Saudi Arabia GP at the Jeddah street circuit, run by former Supercars boss Martin Whitaker.